Riverscapes/WATS-5340-5350/Course_Topics/WATS_5340/Principles.md

 ### Synopsis of Topic
 [<img class="float-right" src="{{ site.baseurl }}/assets/images/eg/F1.png">](https://science.sciencemag.org/content/348/6235/638/tab-pdf)
-As part of our first and second classes (as well as your first homework), we will cover a vareity of perspectives on restoration principles.
-A principle is a fundmental truth or proposaition that serves as the foundation for a system of belief or behavior.
-The underlying principles to restoration provide guideance and sideboards for how we prusue restoration practice.
-We will cover both some generic ecological restoration principles as well as some principles more specific to riverscape and aquatic ecoystem restoration as well as process-based restoration.
+As part of our first and second classes (as well as your first homework), we will cover a variety of perspectives on restoration principles.
+A principle is a fundamental truth or proposition that serves as the foundation for a system of belief or behavior.
+The underlying principles to restoration provide guidance and sideboards for how we pursue restoration practice.
+We will cover both some generic ecological restoration principles as well as some principles more specific to riverscape and aquatic ecosystem restoration as well as process-based restoration.

 Common themes will include: *sustainability, resilience, efficency, effectiveness and engagement*.